 The stakes are even higher if you have children, as the loss of an income-earner can create new burdens for everybody in the family.
 You're left with only one income on which to raise children and work toward future goals.
 But life insurance could help fill in the gaps, including final expenses.

-If your spouse has employer-provided coverage, evaluate that coverage carefully.
+If your spouse has employer-provided life insurance, evaluate that coverage carefully.
 In many cases, employees only receive a small death benefit, which may not be enough to provide for a spouse or children.
 What's more, you might want to buy your own policy, which you can customize and keep for life (as long as you meet certain conditions and pay your premiums), regardless of changes in your spouse's job situation.

-Coverage for Non-Working Spouses
+Life Insurance Coverage for Non-Working Spouses

 A stay-at-home spouse performs an essential role for the family.
 While that individual may not make a monetary income, they perform a significant amount of work — which has its own monetary value.
 For example, they may care for children, cook, clean, manage household projects, provide transportation and much more.